minsoopark/android-flasher/README.md

 # Caution
 Flasher is now developing, so it is not perfect yet.

-If you want to test for it, please backup your datas first.
+If you want to test for it, please backup your data first.